 As you can see, I’m optimizing the internal link anchors for the keyword phrase but adding enough variations so it’s not over-optimized with the exact match keyword phrase.

 Your navigation menu is another place to include your keywords on a website.
 And it’s an often unutilized piece of SEO real estate for improving your website’s rankings.

 Using descriptive anchor text in your global navigation menu means that every page on your website has keyword-rich links pointing to those pages.
 Plus, if a page gets a lot of internal links, then this can send a signal to Google that the page is an important piece of content on your site.
 More links equal higher SEO value.

 Now, similar to my last tip, you don’t want to stuff your exact match keywords into the navigation menu.
 The best method here is to use a partial match keyword phrase.
 That way you’re not over-optimizing for the keyword.

 For example, if you have a website that has a page on the “best keyword tools”, and you want to add a link to it in your main navigation menu for higher SEO value, then I would suggest you drop the word “best” and just make that anchor text, “keyword tools”.

 Another example would be a web page that you want to rank for the keyword phrase, “digital marketing services in Texas”.
 In this instance, I would just make the navigation menu anchor text read, “digital marketing services”, and then optimize the on-page SEO elements on the target page for “digital marketing services in Texas”.

 Checking Your Ranking Improvements

 After you’ve put all of these tips into place, you can then start checking your keyword rankings in Google.
 To learn how to do that process, visit my page on how to check keyword position in Google.
 It lays out an easy step-by-step plan that anyone can use for position checking.

-Add Keywords to a Website for SEO Summary
+Summary for Adding Keywords to Website HTML for SEO

-I hope you enjoyed this detailed guide on how to add keywords to a website for SEO.
+I hope you enjoyed this guide on how to add keywords to website HTML for SEO.